bespoken/bespoken-docs/end-to-end/api.md

     ```
 2. Get your token: Follow the instructions [here](../setup).

+## Constructor parameters
+ - token: Your virtual device token, check [here](../setup) how to obtain it
+ - locale: The locale you are using, defaults to en-US
+ - voiceID: The voice from Polly to use with the current locale, defaults to the default voice for the locale
+ - skipSTT: Skip speech to text for Google (Google can return text directly), defaults to false
+ - asyncMode: Retrieve the conversation sent in batch asynchronously, defaults to false
+ - stt: What speech to text to use (google or witai), defaults to google
+ - locationLat: Location Latitude used in Google Virtual Devices.
+ - locationLong: Location Longitude used in Google Virtual Devices.
+ - conversationId: Set a conversation id in advance for the batch process in async mode.

 ## Sending a Message
 Here is a simple example in Javascript:
 ```javascript